LYC1929/3431_OS_Project/Queue.md

   where the position was found using `next`

-The function use a "context" parameter to let the queue.c functions remember where they are within the queue.  `next` changes the context variable while `List_remove_in_context`.
+The function use a "context" parameter to let the queue.c functions remember where they are within the queue. `next` changes the context variable.

 To iterate through the linked queue, begin with the context as a NULL value.
 Sample iteration code is: